bradley-tsr/google-ads-scripts/README.md

 ## About Take Some Risk

-Take Some Risk is a Vancouver-based digital marketing agency focused on paid search, shopping, and marketing measurement.
+Take Some Risk is a Toronto-based digital marketing agency focused on paid search, shopping, and marketing measurement.
 We work with e-commerce and lead gen clients across Google Ads, Microsoft Ads, and Performance Max.

 [takesomerisk.com](https://takesomerisk.com)